pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 a different set of files to analyse.
 Then, for each such file and for each rule copy:

-1. {% jdoc core::Rule#start(core::RuleContext) %} is called once, before parsing
+1. {% jdoc core::lang.rule.Rule#start(core::RuleContext) %} is called once, before parsing
-2. {% jdoc core::Rule#apply(core::lang.ast.Node,core::RuleContext) %} is called with the root
+2. {% jdoc core::lang.rule.Rule#apply(core::lang.ast.Node,core::RuleContext) %} is called with the root
 of the AST.
 That method performs the AST traversal that ultimately calls visit methods.
 It's not called for RuleChain rules.
-3. {% jdoc core::Rule#end(core::RuleContext) %} is called when the rule is done processing
+3. {% jdoc core::lang.rule.Rule#end(core::RuleContext) %} is called when the rule is done processing
 the file

 ## Example projects